 The eternal fire was prepared for the devil and his angels.
 It was not prepared for people, therefore no one is predestined to go there.
 This is like the prophecy that Jonah preached against Nineveh.
 There is still time to escape through repentance.

-I know this contradicts John Calvin’s theory of double predestination, which didn’t make it into his Institutes of the Christian Religion until the very last edition before his untimely death.
-All the early church fathers except St. Augustine disagreed with Calvin’s ideas about free will and predestination.
-For example, Irenaeus (the disciple of Polycarp, who was the disciple of the Apostle John), wrote an extensive essay on how we have free will.
-So I think it is safe to say that Calvin, who lived over 1,400 years later, was wrong on this point.
-Perhaps if he had lived longer, he might have had time to discover that St. Augustine did not get his determinism from Christian sources.
-It wasn’t until Augustine’s old age, when the Roman Empire was collapsing around him, that he became very pessimistic and reverted to the determinism of his previous religion, Manichaeism.
-Augustine’s pessimism fit the spirit of the age in which the Protestant Reformation took place, so it found its way into Calvin’s systematic theology.
+One of the reasons Augustine converted to Christianity was because of a thought experiment[*] in which he disproved determinism and upheld free will.
+It is safe to say that Calvin, who lived over 1,400 years later, was wrong on this point.
+Perhaps if he had lived longer, he might have had time to discover that it wasn’t until Augustine’s old age, when the Roman Empire was collapsing around all around him, that he became very pessimistic and reverted to the determinism of his previous religion, Manichaeism.
+Augustine’s pessimism also fit the spirit of the age in which the Protestant Reformation took place, so it worked its way into Calvin’s systematic theology.
 Fortunately, Calvin was a reformer, not a prophet, so being wrong on a point does not diminish him.

-Admit One to Heaven.”
-So all we have to do is confess, repent, be baptized, and live a relationship of faith and trust in Jesus Christ to use that ticket.
+Admit One to Heaven.
+So all we have to do is confess, repent, be baptized, and live a relationship of trust and obedience in Jesus Christ to use that ticket.
 Let us do everything in our power to make sure that everyone understands the value of that ticket, so that no one is lost.